timothyn617/watershed-transform/README.md

 cmd_args.py.

 On an initial run with no hyperparameter fine tuning, we got 92% train / 88% validation for the watershed transform model and a 99% train / 83% validation for the resnet34 classifier.
 Here, we chose clustered the union of level sets 0-9 (out of 16) to determine which regions are to count as lenses (the threshold 9 had the best performance on the train/validataion data).
 You can validate your trained models modifying the weights paths in ```validate.py``` and running the latter.
+Test images are stored in ```test.zip``` and sample test predictions of the aforementioned trained watershed model can be found in ```test_predictions.zip```.

 The conclusion is that the watershed transform learns a better set of features than a simple ternary classification and thus generalizes better.
 Moreover, the predictions of the watershed transform are more informative - instead of a single integer